albenoit/DeepLearningTools/README.md

   * run the framework, for example on the curve fitting example: `cd /DeepLearningTools/` followed by `python experiments_manager.py --usersettings examples/regression/mysettings_curve_fitting.py`
   * if the gpu is not found (error such as `libcuda reported version is: Invalid argument: expected %d.%d, %d.%d.%d, or %d.%d.%d.%d form for driver version; got "1"`, sometimes, NVIDIA module should be reloaded after a suspend period.
 Recover it using command `nvidia-modprobe -u -c=0`

-## Manual installation using Anaconda and pip (WARNING, package list is no more updated, have a look at the container definition *.def files to see the updated required packages list)
+## Manual installation using Anaconda and pip (NOT RECOMMENDED, NOT MAINTAINED, package list is no more updated, have a look at the container definition *.def files to see the updated required packages list)
 ### anaconda installation (local account installation, non root installation, recommended):
 1. download and install the appropriate anaconda version from here: https://www.anaconda.com/distribution/
 2. create a specific environment to limit interactions with the system installation: